stephanendri/stephanendri.github.io/_research/Nonlinear.md

 ## Motivation

-* In modern finance, the price of any asset is obtained by the expected discounted payoffs : $$p_t^{i}=E_t(SDF_{t+1}CF_{t+1}^{i})$$
-  * An estimation error in the stochastic discount factor (SDF) will be reflected in the price;
+* Look for a parsimonious stochastic discount factor (SDF);
+* Increasing number of factors explaining the cross-section (CS) (\color{blue}Factor zoo.\color{black})
+* Kozak et al. (2020) show the importance of rotating the SDF into a transformed space.
-  * Well assess the SDF is important to reduce the pricing error.
+* Prior literature: Rotate the SDF into the space of linear principal components (PCs);
-* In this paper, we use the nonlinear principal components (PCs) as factors to estimate the SDF as opposed to the linear PCs as it is usually done.
-(See Kozak et al. (2020))
-  * Account for the nonlinearities in the data.
-* Advantages of using nonlinear factors :
+* This paper: Rotate the SDF into the space of nonlinear principal components;

+## This paper

-  * Factors are truly independent as opposed to linear PCs which are merely uncorrelated.
+* How effective truly independent nonlinear factors are in pricing assets?

-    * As a consequence, we capture truly different risk measures.
-  * Need less factors when using nonlinear PCs than when using linear counterpart.
-    * As a consequence, we have a parsimonious model.
-  * The increasing number of anomalies is not a problem anymore.
+## Contribution

+* First paper to empirically test the effectiveness truly independent nonlinear factors
+  * In an asset pricing involving the identification of an SDF that prices the CS of stocks.

+## Findings

+* For different fixed cross-sections of returns, the nonlinear SDF consistently outperforms the linear specification;
+ * For the FF25P: 65% versus 49%
+ * For the 50 anomalies:  55% versus 22%

+* Nonlinear SDF requires less factors.
+ * For the 50 anomalies:  5 factors versus 15-20 factors

 ## Methodology